secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 - Integer Versioning

-    Initially a revision history element is created.
+  - Initially a revision history element is created.
 If an element with the current version number already exists, none is created.
 New elements are only created if the version number increases.
     Behavior analogous to Semantic Versioning.

-When in the `Published` status:
-When switching to `Draft` workflow status, a new Revision History Item is created.
+  - Workflow state changes do not add text to the revision history summary.

-When a new document is created on the server, any existing revision history items are deleted, a new version number (matching the versioning scheme configured on the server) is assigned, and an initial revision history item is created.
+When a new document is created on the server, any existing revision history items corresponding to pre-release versions are deleted, a new version number (matching the versioning scheme configured on the server) is assigned, and an initial revision history item is created.

 #### Backend States